Skip to main content

 • Securities: Advising clients on securities law compliance, which involves the complex regulations aimed at preventing fraud, insider training, and market manipulation, as well as promoting transparency, within publicly-traded companies

-In many cases, corporate lawyers work in large or mid-size law firms that have corporate law departments.
-Many corporate lawyers have specialties or areas of corporate law that they focus on such as M&A, venture capital, or securities.
+In many cases, corporate lawyers work in large or mid-size law firms with corporate law departments.
+Many corporate lawyers have specialties or areas of corporate law that they focus on, such as M&A, venture capital, or securities.

 Some corporate lawyers work in-house, and most large corporations have their own in-house legal departments.
-In-house corporate lawyers generally handle a wide variety of issues.
+In-house corporate lawyers generally handle a wide range of issues.

 The path to becoming a corporate lawyer is not that different from the path to practicing another area of law.
-To become a corporate lawyer, one needs to attend law school to obtain a juris doctor (J.D.) degree and be licensed to practice law in their state.
+To become a corporate lawyer, one must attend law school to obtain a juris doctor (J.D.) degree and be licensed to practice law in their state.

-Oftentimes, corporate lawyers have past work experience in business, but this is generally not required.
+Often, corporate lawyers have prior business experience.
+But this is generally not required.

 What Skills Do Corporate Lawyers Need?

-Additionally, many corporate lawyers have multiple clients in different industries, which means they must be willing to learn the ins and outs of those unique industries.
+Additionally, many corporate lawyers have multiple clients in different industries.
+This means they must be willing to learn the ins and outs of those unique industries.

-A corporate lawyer advises firms on how to comply with rules and laws, but that's only the beginning.
+A corporate lawyer advises firms on compliance with rules and laws, but that’s only the beginning.
 In truth, any individual starting a business venture could benefit from a corporate lawyer.
 Why?
 Because a corporate lawyer can help you structure and plan your business for success, even if you end up going with a business structure other than a corporation.

-It's always a good idea to have a lawyer on board to craft your business' managing documents, review contracts, and help you make other strategy decisions.
+It’s smart to have a lawyer on board to craft your business’ managing documents, review contracts, and help you make other strategy decisions.

 Was this helpful?